John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔍 Allegorical Characters

-• Christian: Represents every believer.
+• Christian: Represents every believer seeking salvation.

-• Faithful and Hopeful: Fellow believers.
+• Faithful and Hopeful: Fellow believers who strengthen, support, and encourage.

 Post prepared for Let’s Master Everything Simple – your guide to literary learning made easy.